SrgntBallistic/Formbot-V0/README.md

 LDO Kirigami Docs: <https://www.ldomotion.com/p/guide/18295873486461670>

-Remixed Formbot V0.2 Kirigami Frame Nutblock: <https://www.printables.com/model/659769-kirigami-bed-stealth-nut-block-remix-to-fit-formbo>
+Remixed Formbot V0.2 Kirigami Frame Nutblock By @manisto: <https://www.printables.com/model/837960-kirigami-bed-nut-block-for-voron-v02>

-Remixed Formbot V0.2 Kirigami Frame Chain Mount: <https://www.printables.com/model/659415-kirigami-bed-chain-mount-remix-to-fit-formbot-kit>
+Remixed Formbot V0.2 Kirigami Frame Chain Mount: **User Deleted.
+Need New Model**

 The Formbot kit only comes with the Kirigami Frame.
 There's no LED/PCBs/Wago connectors, etc... included with the kit.
 You can source these yourself, find a partial wiring kit that includes them, or just leave them out and hard wire the bed components.
 See my My Mods section for the kit I bought.